-Fees | The standard management fee is 1% of assets annually, which is also our highest applicable fee.
+Fees | The standard management fee is 0.750% of assets on the first \$2.0 million, 0.700% on the next \$2.0 - \$5.0 million, 0.650% on the next \$5.0 million, 0.600% on the next \$10.0 - \$20.0 million, and 0.550% over \$20.0 million.
 Actual investment advisory fees incurred by clients may vary.
 Composite performance is presented on a gross-of-fees and net-of-fees basis and includes the reinvestment of all income.
-For periods prior to 2018, net returns are computed by subtracting the highest applicable fee (1% on an annual basis, or 0.083% monthly) on a monthly basis from the gross composite monthly return, and the resulting monthly net figures are compounded to calculate the annual net return.
-Beginning in 2018, net returns are reduced by actual management fees and transactions costs incurred.
+The net returns are reduced by all actual fees and transactions costs incurred.
 The annual composite dispersion is an asset-weighted standard deviation calculated for the accounts in the Composite the entire year.
 Risk measures presented are calculated using gross-of-fees performance.
 Policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.